 The flies were like sparrers, the dust was red

-You couldn’t see more than a food ahead.
+You couldn’t see more than a foot ahead.

 And I needed a Tankard to break the drought.